-The Amazon Echo Show 8's sound and display quality are some of the best in its class.
+The Echo Show 8 HD sound and display quality are some of the best in its class.
 This smart display has a well-rounded sound profile with a solid bass presence and plenty of mid-range performance; this complements the video and music capabilities provided by Amazon Music and Prime Video.
-The smart display works like a picture frame when not used for other activities that require the screen, such as recipe instruction.
+The smart display works like a picture frame when not used for other activities that require the screen, such as recipe instructions.
 It offers a 1280 x 800 screen with 189 PPI to display clear and beautiful photos.
 You can choose to stream photos from your Amazon Photos, stunning stock landscape photos, or upload the favorites from your smartphone via the Alexa app.
 For those already immersed in the budding amazon ecosystem, this device is a notable addition for use as a picture frame, with bonuses like its Alexa capabilities.

-The Echo Show 8 is a stand out device that functions as a digital picture frame.
-However, its robust woofer and speaker system make it too bulky for a nightstand or small, sometimes crowded spaces; the Echo show 5 is perfect for this application.
+The Echo Show 8 is a stand-out device that functions as a digital picture frame.
+However, its robust woofer and speaker system are too bulky for a nightstand or small, sometimes crowded spaces — whereas the Echo show 5 is perfect for this application.
 Given its added abilities, it can take noticeably more time than a standard frame before photos are up and running.
-There are 12 terms and conditions agreements that need to be accepted before you are fully set up.
-Bringing any device from a large company with a camera into your home is bound to draw pause as anti-trust issues surface.
-Fortunately, you can physically slide a shutter over the camera and turn off the microphone, which increases privacy.
-This device is perfect for individuals looking for something more than a traditional smart frame, and it's even better if you're already involved with the budding Amazon Ecosystem.
+Additionally, you need to accept a 12 terms and conditions agreement before fully setting up.
+Bringing any device from a large company with a camera into your home is bound to draw pause as antitrust issues surface.
+Fortunately, you can physically slide a shutter over the camera and turn off the microphone to increase privacy.
+We feel this device is perfect for individuals looking for something more than a traditional smart frame, and it's even better if you're already involved with the budding Amazon Ecosystem.